fboes/blogophon/docs/advanced-stuff.md

 Editor
 ------

-If you use Sublime Text for editing your markdown files, consider installing `Markdown Extended`.
+If you use [Sublime Text](https://www.sublimetext.com/) for editing your markdown files, consider installing [Markdown Extended](https://github.com/jonschlinkert/sublime-markdown-extended).
 It supports YAML frontmatter and code block syntax highlighting in Markdown files.

 Server setup
 ------------